-3. Cash, Cash Equivalents and Short-Term Investments - The Company considers cash equivalents to be other deposit accounts and investment securities purchased with maturities of three months or less.
-Cash and cash equivalents also include a non-negotiable certificate of deposit with a carrying value of \$200,000 at December 31, 2014 and 2013, which was on deposit for the benefit of the Idaho State Insurance Department as a condition to write business in that state.
+3. Cash, Cash Equivalents and Short-Term Investments - The Company considers cash equivalents to be other deposit accounts, investment securities purchased with maturities of three months or less and certificates of deposit with original maturities of less than one year.
+Cash and cash equivalents include non-negotiable certificates of deposit with a carrying value of \$200,000 at December 31, 2015 and 2014, which were on deposit for the benefit of the Idaho State Insurance Department as a condition to write business in that state.
 Substantially all cash and cash equivalents are on deposit with six financial institutions.
-Short-term investments consist of money market accounts and are carried at cost.
-4. Reserve for Guaranty Losses - The Company provides for guaranty losses incurred and reported, as well as losses incurred but not reported (IBNR), during the period such losses become evident based on monthly analysis of insured credit unions' financial statements not less than quarterly, on-site examination results and other significant data.
+Short-term investments consist of money market accounts with three issuers and are carried at cost.
+4. Reserve for Guaranty Losses - The Company provides for guaranty losses incurred and reported, as well as losses incurred but not reported (IBNR), during the period such losses become evident based on analysis of insured credit unions' financial statements not less than quarterly, on-site examination results and other significant data.
 In addition, the Company provides for anticipated losses under guarantee commitments associated with merged and liquidated credit unions and special assistance agreements with participating credit unions.

-At December 31, 2014, the Company has four guarantee commitments with outstanding guarantee balances (net of payments and charge-offs) aggregating \$21,396,000, one of which expires in 2015 (\$1,576,000), one expiring in 2016 (\$4,321,000) and two expiring in 2017 (\$15,499,000).
-At December 31, 2013, the Company had three guarantee agreements with outstanding balances (net of payments and charge-offs) aggregating \$36,586,000, two of which expired in 2014 (\$34,934,000) and were extended to 2016 and 2017, and the other one expires in 2015 (\$1,652,000).
-As of September 30, 2013, the Company agreed to enter into a full settlement on one other guarantee that was to expire on January 31, 2014.
-On September 30, 2013, after the completion and signing of the settlement agreement, the Company paid \$3,150,000 as full settlement of the guarantee claim, which was substantially fully reserved at December 31, 2012 and fully reserved prior to the settlement.
-One of the two guarantee agreements that expired in 2014 was extended to 2016 (\$4,321,000).
-The other guarantee that expired in 2014 resulted in the Company paying a partial claims payments of \$14,154,150 and the extension of the guarantee on certain loans to 2017 (\$13,555,000).
+At December 31, 2015, the Company has three guarantee commitments with outstanding guarantee balances (net of payments and charge-offs) aggregating \$17,479,575, one of which expires in 2016 (\$4,029,335) and two expiring in 2017 (\$13,450,240).
+At December 31, 2014, the Company had four guarantee commitments with outstanding guarantee balances (net of payments and charge-offs) aggregating \$21,022,000, one of which expired in 2015 (\$1,576,000), one expiring in 2016 (\$4,321,000) and two expiring in 2017 (\$15,125,000).
+Effective September 30, 2015, the Company entered into a full settlement on a guarantee that was set to expire on December 31, 2015, and the Company paid \$1,254,283 as full settlement of the guarantee claim, which carried a case loss reserve of \$1,200,000 at December 31, 2014.
+In 2014, there were two guarantee agreements that were due to expire during the year.
+For one of these guarantee agreements the Company entered into an amended guarantee agreement to extend the expiration date to 2016 (\$4,321,000).
+For the second guarantee agreement due to expire in 2014, the Company paid a partial claims settlement of \$14,154,150, for which the Company had a specific case loss reserve of \$20,900,000 at December 31, 2013 related to this guarantee.
+Concurrent with the partial claims settlement payment, the Company entered into an amended guarantee agreement to extend the guarantee on certain loans to 2017 (\$13,181,000).
 Guarantee commitments generally involve loss-sharing arrangements between the Company and the participating or continuing credit union and only result in losses to the Company after a predetermined aggregate loss amount, as prescribed in the guarantee commitment, is absorbed by the participating or continuing credit union ("loss retention") during the commitment period.
 Reserves for guaranty losses on commitments are determined based on estimated losses in excess of the credit union's loss retention under guarantee commitments.
-At December 31, 2014, aggregate credit union loss retention under guarantee commitments is approximately \$492,000 and the Company has recorded \$8,050,000 in loss reserves for guarantee commitments (with original aggregate guarantee balances of approximately \$138.8 million) based on the anticipated collectability of the underlying assets subject to the guarantee commitments and the continuing credit unions' loss retention.
+At December 31, 2015, aggregate credit union loss retention under guarantee commitments is approximately \$476,000 and the Company has recorded \$6,900,000 in loss reserves for guarantee commitments (with original aggregate guarantee balances of approximately \$137.1 million) based on the anticipated collectability of the underlying assets subject to the guarantee commitments and the continuing credit unions' loss retention.